microsoft/Kusto-Query-Language/doc/atanfunction.md

 ---
 title: atan() - Azure Data Explorer
-description: This article describes atan() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/23/2018
+description: Learn how to use the atan() function to return the inverse operation of tan(). ms.reviewer: alexans ms.topic: reference ms.date: 11/02/2022
 ---
 # atan()